 - You can set and monitor a budget for each month

 - You are shown the analysis of your account (both inflow and outflow)

-- And you can be rest assured of high security from their end.
+- And you can rest assured of high security from their end.

-So, that’s what I can write about VFD Microfinance Bank in Nigeria
+So, that’s what I can write about VBank in Nigeria

 Let me tell you that you need to be patient when registering because of internet service and you might encounter delay or validation errors (token).
 But if you notice this, wait for a while and try again.
 I faced this difficult, I entered requested and entered my token more than 8 times but finally, I register successfully.

-Also note that the 3 key agendas of VFD Microfinance Bank is Nigeria is to help you SAVE, INVEST and gives LOAN if you meet their requirements.
+Also note that the 3 key agendas of VFD Microfinance Bank are Nigeria are to help you SAVE, INVEST, and gives LOAN if you meet their requirements.

-I will be updating you in case anything changes or added, till then, don’t forget to subscribe to my mailing list in other to receive free banking tips, how to make money online, business ideas that works in Nigeria and lot of useful info.
+I will be updating you in case anything changes or added about VBank, till then, don’t forget to subscribe to my mailing list in other to receive free banking tips, how to make money online, business ideas that work in Nigeria, and a lot of useful info.

 Also, kindly share this post with your friend if this helps.

 List of BIC or SWIFT Codes of Nigerian Banks – for International Money Transfer